mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 One point is the *essence* of prajna, the essence of wisdom.
 The essence of wisdom is [that] the self nature is originally pure and clean.
 This is the essence of *prajnaparamita*.

 And the *function* of prajnaparamita is... how can I say it.
-In *Fukanzazengi,* Dogen Zenji [says], “Learn the backward step that turns your light inwardly to illuminate yourself.”
+In *Fukanzazengi,* Dōgen Zenji [says], “Learn the backward step that turns your light inwardly to illuminate yourself.”
 This is the *function* of the prajna.

 [...]
 The essence of prajna is [that] the self nature is originally clean and pure, that’s why if wisdom works, [there is] nothing to bring in from outside.
 You have [it] already.
 So if you return to the original nature of existence, it simultaneously illuminates.
 If you come back, *you* illuminate.
 In other words, if you come back to *original nature of existence*, you can experience religious transformation at 360 degrees: exactly turn [around].
 That is *illuminate*.